-The campus community is invited to help select a College Reads book for 2021.
+The campus community is invited to nominate book titles as the College Reads book for 2022.

 The College Reads! is the College of Charleston’s campus-wide co-curricular common reading program designed to connect students, faculty and staff around a single book to promote the idea that liberally educated people read broadly and discuss with one another ideas arising from the books they share.
 All incoming students, peer educators and permanent faculty receive a copy of the book.
 Additional copies are made available for borrowing and sharing widely across campus.